top of page

 When should you hire a personal injury lawyer in Ontario?

-• you are asked to provide recorded statement
+• an insurer asks you to provide a recorded statement

-• an insurer asks you to sign forms you do not understand
+• you are asked to sign documents you do not understand

 • there is disagreement about who is at fault